ibmresilient/resilient-python-api/java/README.md

 The output from the Gradle build is a "One JAR" file (http://one-jar.sourceforge.net) that can easily be run from the command line.
 The JAR file produced by the build is build/libs/co3-caf-camel.jar.

 This example uses ~/co3/calcseverity.json as a configuration file.
 That is, a calcseverity.json file in the co3 directory within the user's home directory.
-This file tells the program how to connect to the Co3 server.
+This file tells the program how to connect to the Resilient server.
 You can use the calcseverity.json.dist file as a starting point.

 Once you have the ~/co3/calcseverity.json file configured, you can run the CalculateSeverity program like this: